Perfektan dan za banana ribe: Background

 Having released their two songs on the Artistička radna akcija compilation, the band started preparing their debut release.
 The album was recorded in the MS Studio in Belgrade and was produced by Bojan Pečar and Boban Petrović.
-Perfektan dan za banana ribe (which got the name by the J.D.
-Salinger's short-story A Perfect Day for Bananafish) was released in 1983 by Sarajevo Disk.
-The album featured eight song with the opening track, "Sama" ("Alone") became a nationwide hit and appeared on the Svetislav Prelić's Šećerna vodica movie soundtrack.
-As guests on the album appeared Milan "Mića" Bubalo (drum machine), Ivan Vdović Vd (drums), Milan Mladenović (guitar) and Vuk Vujačić (saxophone).
+Perfektan dan za banana ribe (which got the name from J. D. Salinger's short-story A Perfect Day for Bananafish) was released in 1983 by Sarajevo Disk.
+The album featured eight songs with the opening track, "Sama" ("Alone") becoming a nationwide hit and appearing on the Svetislav Prelić's Šećerna vodica movie soundtrack.
+Milan "Mića" Bubalo (drum machine), Ivan "Vd" Vdović (drums), Milan Mladenović (guitar) and Vuk Vujačić (saxophone) all worked on the record as guest musicians.

 Track listing

 All music and lyrics written by Talas.